dorothymuhonja/Akan-Names/README.md

 * Chrome web browser

 ### How To Run
-* Click on this Link to access my git hub Akan-Names repositpory.
+* Click on this [https://github.com/dorothymuhonja/Akan-Names.git](Link) to access my git hub Akan-Names repositpory.
 * Fork or Clone the repository
 * You can also access the web application directly using this live link.